DoneByAP/Guava/README.md

 ### Network Optimization
 - Use InfiniBand / 10GbE+
-- Keep the orchestrator near the workers
+- Keep the orchestrator near workers
 - Use compression for slower networks

 ### Memory Management